Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Statement

-\textbf{Statement}\\ The corresponding author states that there is no conict of interest.
-Data sharing not applicable to this article as no datasets were generated or analysed during the current study.
+The corresponding author declares that there is no conflict of interest.
+Data sharing is not applicable to this article, as no datasets were generated or analyzed during the current study.